Speed Rails: Sizes, Materials, and Mounting Options

 Industry Insight:

-Bars with optimized rail setups can serve 15–25% more drinks per hour during peak times compared to those without standardized organization.
+Bars with optimized speed rail setups can serve 15–25% more drinks per hour during peak shifts, compared to operations that rely on shelves or non-standardized bottle storage.
+The biggest gains happen when rails are paired with consistent bottle sequencing and training.

 Pro Setup Example: